oli-chipperfield/bayespropestimation/README.rst

 .. code-block:: python

     ExampleBayes.kde_plot()
-    # Returns KDE plot of samples from the posterior densities of the parameters
+    # Returns KDE plot of samples from the posterior densities of the parameters with shading denoting the 95% (default credible intervals)

 .. image:: https://github.com/oli-chipperfield/bayespropestimation/blob/improve-readme/images/example_kde.png

+To see how to use non-default parameters, refer to the doc-strings in the `source <https://github.com/oli-chipperfield/bayespropestimation/blob/improve-readme/bayespropestimation/bayespropestimation.py>`_.

 Credits
 -------